XDagger/management/README.md

-# management
+# Project Management
-Record all management related documents in this repository.
-Including meetup minutes, develop plan.
+Record all the development progress and all the managment related documnets in this repository, inlucindg meetup minutes and develop plan.

 ## Progress